 Staying true to his philosophy, last year Stan cycled 967 miles and climbed the UK’s three highest peaks in ten days, raising is one of them – a long-levered, lanky young man, whose physical build suggests he’s from a different planet to Mr Pike.

-Posted on 25 April '13 by Joseph Jone, under Sport.
+Posted on 25 April '13 by Joseph Jone, under Life, Sport.
 No Comments.